9 Majestic Waterfalls in Mexico To Visit (+ Map!)

 Agua Azul is made up of a series of small waterfalls and natural pools completely immersed in the jungle of Chiapas.
 The water is of the most beautiful turquoise color, and incredibly clear and clean.

-Something to keep in mind is that as the area is very wet and humid, it can get quite muddy and slippery.
-Make sure to wear good shoes to walk around and, needless to say, wear a swimsuit and carry a towel if you plan to swim in the pools.
+Something to keep in mind is that the area is very wet and humid, and it can get quite muddy and slippery.
+Make sure to wear good shoes to walk around and, wear a swimsuit and carry a towel if you plan to swim in the pools.

 Agua Azul is a favorite of locals, who love spending weekends there, or even days such as Christmas or Easter.
 The area is packed with souvenir shops and a number of good places to eat at more than reasonable prices.

-There’s also a lot of children that try to sell trinkets and snacks, though it is recommended not to accept anything from them in order not to encourage to work and to make sure that they return to school.
+There are also a lot of children present selling trinkets and snacks, though it is recommended not to accept anything from them in order not to encourage them to not work and instead return to school.

 Misol Ha